bidouilles/kromek-prototype/README.md

-# Welcome to Kromek raw data processing project
+# Welcome to Kromek project
+You can find here a simple tool to capture gamma spectrum raw data directly from an Kromek RadAngel with USB connection.

 # Setup
 ## on Raspberry Pi